 Advent calendar prayer and reflection for 20 December

-Creator God, thank you for the wonders of your creation.
-Move us to make a change so the creatures may continue to sing of your glory, and all your people may enjoy this earth, our common home.
+Creator God, we thank you for the wonders of your creation.
+Move us to make a change, to restore the earth, our common home, so that all creatures may continue to sing your praise.
 Amen.

 Join the conversation about climate change.
 Talk to your friends, family, neighbours about how you can respond to the climate crisis.
 Think about organising a Creation Celebration in your parish in the new year.